 It’s worth noting that some states already impose an estate tax on top of the federal government’s estate tax.
 The list of states that fall into this category includes:

 - Rhode Island

-In many states, the exemption for the estate tax is the same as the federal government’s.
+In many states, the exemption for the estate tax is less than the federal government’s.
 It ranges as low as $1 million, in Oregon and Massachusetts.

 - New Jersey

 All of these states have exemptions for surviving spouses who inherit estates.
 But Nebraska and Pennsylvania will tax an estate that is passed along to surviving children or grandchildren.

 The difference between an estate tax and an inheritance tax is that an inheritance tax is applied once assets have been inherited.
 An estate tax is applied before beneficiaries receive assets.

 “Both inheritance tax and estate tax are collected after someone’s death,” says Zimmelman.
 “An inheritance tax is paid by each beneficiary of an estate, while an estate tax is paid by the estate itself.”